JMetcalf01/sos/README.md

 ~~~

 ## Running Files
-Curently, there is no set way to navigate the full pipeline; therefore, to run your .🆘 code, you will need to
+Currently, there is no set way to navigate the full pipeline; therefore, to run your .🆘 code, you will need to
 have both Kotlin and C++ compilers on your device and your respective IDE of choice.

 Because of this, we suggest writing your code in .🆘 as it is obviously superior.